wishihab/WeDefend/README.md

 Version Realease (soon)
 - WiDefend : Application only for find, analyst and handling RAT if your computer was infected
-- WiDefend with RATBuilder : WiDefend include sereval of RATBuilder freeware, so you can know work principles of RAT and to Defend
+- WiDefend with RATBuilder : WiDefend include several of RATBuilder (freeware), so you can know work principles of RAT and to protect your device from Trojan

 Feature
 - Process Scanning